cookie2/Final_Project_Programming/readme.md

 		2.Observe network panel when website is loading so that you can realize where the data came from.
 		3.Find ways to catch the information you want.

-# 4.Give up.
+# 4. Give up.

-# 5.If you still insist, follow this:
+# 5. If you still insist, follow this:
 	1.Research how the website backend works.
 	2.Research what is Communications Protocol.
 	3.Enhance your programming ability.
 	4.Know what is multithreading and how to use it.
 	5.Give up.

-# 6.I just release another version use undetected_chromedriver named website_scraper_another_ver.py.
+# 6. I just release another version use undetected_chromedriver named website_scraper_another_ver.py.
 But you must notice that this version just available in Windows Operation System.
 If you use others Operation System, ask god for help.
 Just kidding, follow this: